kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 3. Perform conflict resolution as with Routes.

-    In this case, the oldest Gateway with `spec.isDefault` set to `true` will be considered the only default Gateway.
-That oldest Gateway will be the only one that honors `spec.useDefaultGateway` in Routes, and all other Gateways with `spec.isDefault` set to `true` will treat `spec.useDefaultGateway` as `false` in every Route.
+    In this case, the oldest Gateway with `spec.defaultScope` set would be considered the only default Gateway.
+That oldest Gateway would be the only one that honors `spec.useDefaultGateway` in Routes, and all other Gateways with `spec.defaultScope` set would ignore `spec.useDefaultGateway` in every Route.

-    The oldest default Gateway will update its `status` to reflect that it the default Gateway; all other Gateways with `spec.isDefault` set to `true` will update their `status` as in Option 2.
+    The oldest default Gateway would update its `status` to reflect that it the default Gateway; all other Gateways with `spec.defaultScope` set to `true` will update their `status` as in Option 2.

 Unfortunately, option 2 will almost certainly cause downtime in any case where Chihiro wants to change the implementation behind a default Gateway: